-Inside Waymo's Secret World for Training Self-Driving Cars
+Waymo Built a Secret World for Self-Driving Cars

-In a corner of Alphabet’s campus, there is a team working on piece of software that may be the key to self-driving cars.
-No journalist has ever seen it in action.
+In a corner of Alphabet’s campus, there is a team working on a piece of software that may be the key to self-driving cars.
+No journalist has ever seen it in action until now.
 They call it Carcraft, after the popular game World of Warcraft.

 The software’s creator, a shaggy-haired, baby-faced young engineer named James Stout, is sitting next to me in the headphones-on quiet of the open-plan office.
 On the screen is a virtual representation of a roundabout.
 To human eyes, it is not much to look at: a simple line drawing rendered onto a road-textured background.
 We see a self-driving Chrysler Pacifica at medium resolution and a simple wireframe box indicating the presence of another vehicle.